 Relatives of employees may be eligible for employment with the District only if the individuals involved do not work in a direct managerial relationship or in job positions in which a conflict of interest could arise.
 "Relatives" is defined to include spouses, registered domestic partners, children, siblings, parents, in-laws, and step-relatives.
 Current employees who marry or register as domestic partners will be permitted to continue working in the position held only if they do not work in positions as noted above.
-If employees who marry or register as domestic partners do work in a direct supervisory relationship with one another, the District will attempt to reassign one of the employees to another position for which he or she is qualified, provided such a position is available.
-If no such position is available, then one of the employees will be required to leave the District.
+If employees who marry or register as domestic partners do work in a direct supervisory relationship with one another, the District will attempt to reassign one of the employees to another position is available, then one of the employees will be required to leave the District.
 The decision as to which individual will leave District is left solely to the two employees.
 The General Manager or his/her designee may prohibit all employment of relatives if it is in the best interest of the agency.